KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/project-management-and-reporting/jira-integration.md

   ![Additional Metadata](../../assets/operator-guide/project-management-and-reporting/jira_versioning_type_example.png "Additional Metadata")

-Should you encounter an issue where metadata is not appearing within a Jira ticket, it's advisable to inspect the status field of the `JiraIssueMetadata` custom resources located in the platform namespace (e.g, `edp`).
+Should you encounter an issue where metadata is not appearing within a Jira ticket, it's advisable to inspect the status field of the `JiraIssueMetadata` custom resources located in the platform namespace (e.g, `krci`).
 The codebase-operator typically removes this resource after post-processing, it may persist in case of reconciliation issues, remaining within the namespace.

 ## Related Articles